 If there is one simple, easy and less complicated way of investing in the financial markets, it is through Mutual funds.
-It gives an opportunity to just everybody to take advantage of the benefits derived from investing in the capital market, money market and the fixed income market through one instrument, even if you don’t have the sophistication and money to invest in these markets.
+It gives just everybody the opportunity to invest even without the sophisticated knowledge that the financial markets demand.

 This is why mutual funds are very popular in developed markets of the world such as the United States of America where studies show that 96 million people or 44% of household have mutual funds investment.
 Indeed, the American Mutual Funds Industry was estimated at US$19.2 trillion in 2016 and accounted for approximately 50% of global open-ended funds assets.

 Nigeria, however, is a sharp contrast.